 If you imagine this modification can’t make much of a difference, then your lack of experience is showing.
-Better zip that up, fella.
+How embarrassing >~(ツ)~<

-I know there are those prefer to use a wooden square for layout work, and others who like brass ones.
+I know there are those who prefer to use a wooden square for layout work, and others who like brass ones.
 Both work just fine with a marking knife until they don’t.
 You would be wise to consider using a hardened steel square, or better yet, a precision hardened stainless steel square with your Japanese marking knife; They simply last longer and stay straighter.

-There are hardened carbon steel and hardened stainless steel combination squares and die maker squares on the market, but I think they are too bulky and too costly for making simple 90° layout lines on wood.
+There are hardened carbon steel and hardened stainless steel combination squares and die maker squares available on the market, but I think they are too bulky and too costly for making simple 90° layout lines on wood.

-Matsui Precision produces a series of excellent hardened stainless steel squares that are well worth the cost and popular in Japan.
+Matsui Precision produces a series of excellent hardened stainless steel squares that are popular in Japan and well worth the cost.
 I have been using them for years.
 Send me a note if you are interested.

 The Japanese marking knife is a great tool.
-Once you use one, especially after making the modifications described herein, you will wonder how you ever got any layout work done at all.
+Once you use one, especially after making the modifications described herein, you will wonder how you ever got decent layout work done before.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.